 - The applicant completes the form and returns it to Dr. Crais.

 - During the initial contact with Dr. Crais, if some aspect of the information provided by the applicant is missing or falls below the below listed criteria, Dr. Crais will notify the applicant.

 - Dr. Crais and other faculty from the PhD Committee examine the information supplied on the form and based on the student’s area/s of interest, recommend 1-2 potential mentors.

-Based on the initial review, a select group of students will be encouraged to complete an application for admission and submit the $85 application fee to the Graduate School.
+- Based on the initial review, a select group of applicants will be encouraged to complete an application for admission and submit the $85 application fee to the Graduate School.

 It is the expectation of the program that applicants who desire to complete a Clinical Fellowship Year (CFY), should do so either before or after finishing their doctoral program.
 It has been our experience that students who attempt to complete a CFY during their doctoral studies not only take longer to finish the program, but also have a difficult time balancing their clinical and research/coursework/teaching responsibilities.
 In addition, the Licensing Board of North Carolina requires that CFY fellowships be completed with no less than 20 hours/week devoted to clinical activities, making it very difficult for the students to perform their other responsibilities in a timely manner.
 Therefore, the program strongly discourages students from attempting to complete a CFY during their doctoral program.

 Copies of thesis, master’s project, research papers, or original published work if available, should be sent to:

 University of North Carolina

 Because UNC-Chapel Hill is a state-supported institution, tuition rates for students who are residents of North Carolina are lower than those for our-of-state students.
 A residency form must be completed and submitted by every applicant who claims eligibility for in-state tuition rates.